 Does your company provide condition assessment services to your clients?
-When was the last time your customers had an accurate understanding of the corrosion levels on the surface of their reinforcement?
+When was the last time your customers understood the corrosion levels on the surface of their reinforcement?
 It’s strongly advised that annual and even semi-annual testing take place so they can understand the condition of their rebar over time and estimate the remaining service life.
 Take your client satisfaction to the next level by expanding your condition assessment services today with the award-winning corrosion assessment tool called the iCOR® device.

 What Is Concrete Corrosion and Why Is It a Problem?

 Corrosion is initiated when materials that are harmful to steel, such as CO2 and chloride from de-icing salt, start to penetrate concrete and reach the steel reinforcement.
 As an electrochemical reaction, electrons migrate from the anodic zone to the cathodic zone, releasing ferrous ions at the anode and hydroxide ions at the cathode.
 This will eventually lead to a potential difference between the anodic and cathodic areas at the surface of the steel reinforcement.
 This results in the creation of rust as a by-product.
 Since rust occupies a larger volume than steel, it exerts internal pressure which causes the surrounding concrete to crack and become damaged.
 These cracks make their way to the surface of the concrete which causes even more CO2 and chloride to penetrate the concrete and speed up the process of corrosion.

 Reinforced concrete structures must be tested annually, or even semi-annually to detect and prevent corrosion with good quality corrosion assessment tools.
 As these structures get older, the risk of corrosion in reinforcing steel continues to increase.
 This is especially important since a large number of structures were built using reinforced concrete between the 1950s and 1970s.
 Consequently, these structures require more frequent testing and repairs to eliminate damage and slow down the corrosion process.

 Assessing Rebar Corrosion in Concrete Structures